V-Team-Development/hungry_dungeon_ttrpg/unsorted/combat.md

 Events take place in the following order every round:

-1. Energy and Willpower recover for all characters
+1. Energy and Actions recover for all characters
 2. Players take actions
 3. NPCs take actions
 4. Status effects per-turn effect activates
 5. Digestion occurs

-## Willpower
+## Actions

-Willpower represents the actions a character can take.
-Every character recovers 15 willpower per round, up to a maximum of 30; this allows actions to be saved across turns, enabling bursts of activity at the cost of doing nothing the previous turn.
-Most actions consume willpower, and fall into three categories: full, quick, and free.
-A full action consumes 10 willpower, a quick action consumes 5, and a free action consumes none.
+Once every round, a character may perform one action and one quick action, or two quick actions.
+They may also perform one internal action and as many free actions as they choose.

 ## Energy